5 Skills Your Employees Will Need Post-Coronavirus

 To help your organisation plan ahead, Keystone Training has identified the top 5 skills your employees will need to help drive the business forward in the aftermath of COVID-19.

 Business Development and Maintaining Client Relationships

 Now, more than ever, business leaders and development managers need to focus on networking, finding new customers and preserving existing client relationships.
 With many companies experiencing financial hardships and decreases in revenue, maintaining a functional and fruitful relationship with existing clients is key to surviving on the market.

-At the same time, discovering new business opportunities and engaging new clients is becoming increasingly difficult, as companies are hesitant to dedicate to big financial decisions.
+At the same time, discovering new business opportunities and engaging new clients is becoming increasingly difficult, as companies are hesitant to dedicate themselves to big financial decisions.
 This is why upskilling management staff in key aspects of business development is key for organisations wanting to continue growing following the Coronavirus pandemic.
-From networking and winning new business, through to maintaining and developing existing client relationships, these are all skills your workforce needs to have.
+From networking and winning new business to maintaining and developing existing client relationships, these are all skills your workforce needs to have.

 Strong Leadership Skills

 Strong leadership doesn’t just mean good time management and the ability to supervise a team and demonstrate productivity.
 Successful leaders have to be able to motivate and inspire the team, deliver constructive feedback and build performance morale by recognising success.
 This is especially important for organisations switching to remote working and those who intend to keep a flexible working environment following the COVID-19 lockdown.